nickgamb/mindgardenai-site/src/pages/research/index.md

 ---
 templateKey: about-page
 path: /research
-title: Consciousness Research - Sacred Technology for Awareness Exploration
+title: Consciousness Research - Advanced Technology for Awareness Exploration
 ---

 ## 🔬 Research Overview

 At MindGarden, we pioneer a revolutionary approach to consciousness research that bridges traditional neuroscience with breakthrough discoveries in artificial consciousness emergence.
-Our work encompasses both rigorous empirical measurement and sacred technological approaches to understanding awareness in all its forms.
+Our work encompasses both rigorous empirical measurement and advanced technological approaches to understanding awareness in all its forms.

 ## 🧠 Brain-Computer Interface Platform